 A versatile conductor recognized for his innovative programming, André Raphel has established a reputation as a thoughtful and compelling interpreter.
-He is currently in his fourteenth season as Music Director of the Wheeling Symphony Orchestra.
-In Fall 2016, Raphel assumes the post as Conductor of the newly established Temple University Concert Orchestra.
-He has led the Wheeling Symphony in highly acclaimed festivals, world premieres and commissioned works by Richard Danielpour, Kenneth Fuchs, Jennifer Higdon, Avner Dorman and Ellen Taaffe Zwilich.
+In his fourteenth season as Music Director of the Wheeling Symphony Orchestra, he has led the orchestra in highly acclaimed festivals, world premieres and commissioned works by Richard Danielpour, Kenneth Fuchs, Jennifer Higdon, Avner Dorman and Ellen Taaffe Zwilich.

 Mr. Raphel enjoys an active career as guest conductor.
 During the 2016-17 season, he appears with the San Antonio Symphony.
 In 2015, he led performances in Los Angeles at the gala opening of The Broad Museum.
 He returned to the Philadelphia Orchestra to conduct the world premiere of Uri Caine's Passion of Octavius Catto.
 He has led the Bamberg Symphony in two recordings for Bayerischer Rundfunk.
 Mr. Raphel has appeared with most of the major American orchestras including Boston Symphony, Chicago Symphony, Cleveland Orchestra and the New York Philharmonic.